Revealing Hidden Vulnerabilities in Autoencoders through Gradient Signal Restoration: Related Work

-\textbf{White-box Attacks on Autoencoders.} White-box adversarial attacks optimize norm-bounded perturbations with full access to model gradients and may be targeted or untargeted; we focus on the latter.
-Unlike targeted attacks such as C\&W~\cite{carlini2017towards}, which induce misclassification, untargeted attacks on AEs maximize latent or output distortion under a fixed perturbation budget using metrics such as L2~\cite{gondim2018adversarial} or Wasserstein distance~\cite{cemgil2020adversarially}.
+\textbf{White-box Attacks on Autoencoders.} White-box adversarial attacks optimize norm-bounded perturbations with full access to model gradients and may be targeted or untargeted, we focus on the latter.
+Unlike targeted attacks such as C\&W~\cite{carlini2017towards}, which induce misclassification, untargeted attacks on AEs maximize latent or output distortion under a fixed perturbation budget using metrics such as L2 distance~\cite{gondim2018adversarial} or Wasserstein distance~\cite{cemgil2020adversarially}.
 Cosine similarity is commonly used in attacks on diffusion-based models~\cite{radford2021learning,zhuang2023pilot,zeng2024advi2i}.
 Symmetric KL divergence~\cite{camuto2021towards} has also been explored for probabilistic latent outputs, but is inapplicable to non-probabilistic intermediate and final AE representations and is therefore excluded.
-While classical white-box attacks probe intrinsic model robustness, adaptive attacks~\cite{tramer2020adaptive} evaluate defenses with full knowledge of the deployed system.
-Accordingly, we evaluate \ours{} under adaptive settings using a Hamiltonian Monte Carlo (HMC)-based defense~\cite{kuzina2022alleviating}.
+While classical white-box attacks probe intrinsic model robustness, adaptive attacks~\cite{tramer2020adaptive} evaluate defenses (e.g., Hamiltonian Monte Carlo-based defense~\cite{kuzina2022alleviating}) with full knowledge of the defense.

+\textbf{White-box Attacks on Encoder-Decoder Architectures.} Adversarial attacks on multimodal encoder–decoder architectures mainly focus on disrupting intermediate representations or maximizing prediction uncertainty.
+Dispersion Reduction Attack (DRA) \cite{lu2020enhancing}, Feature disruptive attack (FDA) \cite{ganeshan2019fda}, and Self Supervised Perturbation Attack (SSPA) \cite{naseer2020self} evaluate multimodal model robustness by perturbing inputs to distort latent feature spaces.
+Blockwise Similarity Attack (BSA) \cite{yin2023vlattack} further extends this idea to vision-language models through block-wise feature disruption across image and transformer encoders.
+More recently, Entropy Guided Attacks (EGA) \cite{he2025few} showed that high-entropy tokens can act as critical failure points in vision-language models, leading to adversarial outputs.
+We use these methods as baselines to explore the applicability of \ours{} to broader encoder-decoder architectures.